anshulad3/Minimal_Shop/README.md

 Dart: Programming language used with Flutter.

-Getting Started
+3.Getting Started

-Prerequisites
+i.Prerequisites

 Before you begin, ensure you have the following installed:

-   Flutter SDK
+   1.Flutter SDK

-   Dart SDK
+   2.Dart SDK

-   Android Studio or Xcode for iOS development
+   3.Android Studio or Xcode for iOS development

-Setup Instructions
+ii.Setup Instructions

 1. Clone the repository